What is Python?

 The Python community puts a big emphasis on making coding fun.
 From the origin of the name Python to the Zen of Python, everything about this language has a sense of humor.
 The Zen of Python is 19 aphorisms written by Tim Peters, developer and later Python Software Foundation board member, in 1999.

-The most important tent of the Zen of Python for beginners is, “There should be one –– and preferably only one –– obvious way to do it.”
+The most important tenet of the Zen of Python for beginners is, “There should be one –– and preferably only one –– obvious way to do it.”
 This principle and all of the 19 other principles make Python even more straightforward.
 The other tenets include rules for readability, beauty, simplicity, special cases, and even a joke about the language’s creator.

 The Rise of Python